mvahaste/www/data/content.md

 ## Skills

-Some of the languages and tools I work or have experience with.
+Some of the languages, tools, and frameworks I work or have experience with.

 <SkillsList />